geonda/quantum-computing/README.md

 There are two options for QM calculations using Aer qiskit simulator (`run_type='sim'`) and real quantum computer (`run_type='ibmq'`).

-To use ibm quantum computer one has to register [here](https://quantum-computing.ibm.com) and specify token and name of the machine in the *ibm_setting.json*.
+To use ibm quantum computer one has to register [here](https://quantum-computing.ibm.com) and specify token and name of the machine in *ibm_setting.json*.

 #### Usefull links